Clayton, Manchester

-Clayton is a suburb of Manchester, England, 3 miles east of the city centre on Ashton New Road.
+Clayton is a district of Manchester, England, 2.5 miles east of the city centre on Ashton New Road.

+History

 Historically in Lancashire, Clayton takes its name from the Clayton family who owned large parts of land around the area, including Clayton Vale, through which the River Medlock flows, separating Clayton from Newton Heath.
 Clayton was under the township of Droylsden until around 1890 when alterations to the Manchester boundary took place.
 Other towns added to Manchester around this time were Blackley, Crumpsall, Moston, Openshaw and Gorton.
+In 1894 Clayton became a separate civil parish, being formed from the part of the parish of Droylsden in the County Borough of Manchester, on 26 March 1896 the parish was abolished to form North Manchester.

 Sport

-Between 1893 and 1910 Clayton was home to Manchester United F.C., and their precursor club Newton Heath L&YR F.C., after Newton Heath left their North Road ground in the neighbouring district of Newton Heath.
+Between 1893 and 1910, Clayton was home to Manchester United, and their precursor club Newton Heath L&YR, after Newton Heath left their North Road ground in the neighbouring district of Newton Heath.
 Bank Street had a capacity of 50,000 spectators, and was covered on all four sides.
-Shortly after Manchester United moved to their present ground, in Old Trafford, Stretford, Bank Street was severely damaged in a storm and the remains were demolished soon after.
+Shortly after Manchester United moved to their present ground, in Old Trafford, Bank Street was severely damaged in a storm and the remains were demolished soon after.

 Manchester Velodrome opened at Clayton in September 1994 and a car park serving it was constructed on the site of Manchester United's old stadium.